 Business Idea Competition

-The Kutztown University Business Idea Competition provides students of all disciplines an opportunity to explore their creative business ideas, receive valuable feedback from accomplished business owners and win cash prizes!
-All finalists presented their business idea to a panel of experienced entrepreneurs on November 4, 2021.
+The Kutztown University Business Idea Competition provides students of all disciplines an opportunity to develop their creative business ideas, receive valuable feedback from business professionals and win cash prizes!
+Finalists will present their business ideas to a panel of experienced entrepreneurs on November 16, 2022.

-Finalists are notified via email by October 20, 2021
+Finalists will be notified via email by October 20, 2022

-(Finalists make their presentations to panel of judges)
+(Finalists make their presentations to a panel of judges)

 - Competition is open to all current KU undergraduate students

 - Students may compete individually or as a team (not to exceed 4 members)